GlideAngle/flare-timing/BUILDING.md

     comp-serve

 ## Building with Vernix
-With vernix I can pinning versions, jail break and skip docs and testing in the `.vx2` setup, shown here with for `uom-plugin`.
+With vernix I can pin versions, jail break and skip docs and testing in the `.vx2` setup, shown here with for `uom-plugin`.

 ```